crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `api_timeout`: In seconds.
 The global timeout when calling Local API.
 Default to 120 sec.
 If set to a negative value or 0, timeout will be unlimited.

-- `api_connection_timeout`: In seconds.
+- `api_connect_timeout`: In seconds. **Only for curl**.
 The timeout for the connection phase when calling Local API.
   Default to 300 sec.
 If set to a 0, timeout will be unlimited.

 ### Cache